Call on me in the day of trouble. I will deliver you, and you will honor me. Psalm 50:15

 I will rebuke you, and accuse you in front of your eyes.

-lest I tear you into pieces, and there be no one to rescue you.
+lest I tear you into pieces, and there be no one to deliver.

 23 Whoever offers the sacrifice of thanksgiving glorifies me,

-and prepares his way so that I will show God’s salvation to him.”
+and prepares his way so that I will show the Lord’s salvation to him.”

 and plunder the life of those who plunder them.